nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Solution:
 * We intend to keep error messages as short but as unambiguous as possible, so that users are able to identify their misinputs and fix them accordingly.
+* In this case, it is to shorten the email error message into this:<br>
+  `Emails should be of the format local-part@domain-name and adhere to the following constraints:`<br>
+  `1.
+The local-part should only contain alphanumeric , +, _, ., or - characters.
+   The local-part must not start or end with any special characters.`<br>
+  `2.
+The domain-name is made up of domain labels separated by either hyphens or periods.
+The domain name must:`<br>
+     `- end with a domain label at least 2 characters long.`<br>
+     `- have each domain label contain only alphanumeric characters.`<br>

 ### Edit command error message is inconsistent with respect to invalid id